Debunking Common Myths About Digital Accessibility

 At AudioEye, we believe a hybrid approach that combines the speed and scalability of automation with the precision and expertise of people is critical to achieving and maintaining an accessible website.

 Why is digital accessibility so important?
-We can probably all agree that delivering an equal browsing experience to every website visitor is the right thing to do, but there are other benefits to consider, like improved search engine optimization (SEO).
+We can probably all agree that delivering an equal browsing experience to everyone who visits your site is the right thing to do, but there are other benefits to consider, like better brand sentiment among a group that controls trillions in disposable income and improved search engine optimization (SEO).

-Many principles of good SEO correspond with the best practices of accessible design.
+Many principles of “good” SEO also overlap with the best practices of accessible design.
 Companies spend tens of billions of dollars every year to improve their searchability.
 If a search engine like Google is “confident” in both the content and user experience of a website, the site is more likely to rank higher when Google presents its results for a search query.

 Then there’s the usability factor.
 The better the experience and functionality for your end user, the more likely they are to stay on your website.